-- Patients with low blood oxygen levels may need oxygen.
+- Patients with low blood oxygen levels may need oxygensupportat home.

-- Lung rehabilitation will not cure the disease, but it can help maintain exercise capacity (the ability to exercise without breathing difficulty).
+- Lung rehabilitation will not cure the disease.
+But it can help maintain the ability to exercise without breathing difficulty.

 Some patients with advanced pulmonary fibrosis may need a lung transplant.

-Some patients may improve or stay stable for a long time when they are treated with corticosteroids or cytotoxic drugs.
-However, in most people the disease can get worse even with treatment.
-This worsening can happen quickly, or very slowly.
+Some patients may improve or stay stable for a long time with or without treatment.
+Most people get worse, even with treatment.

 When to Contact a Medical Professional

-- You need to lean forward when sitting to breathe comfortably.
+- Need to lean forward when sitting to breathe comfortably.

 American Thoracic Society (ATS), European Respiratory Society (ERS), Japanese Respiratory Society (JRS), and Latin American Thoracic Association (ALAT).
 Idiopathic pulmonary fibrosis: evidence based guideline for diagnosis and management.
 Am J Respir Crit Care Med.
 2011; 183:788-824.

 Selman M, Morrison LD, Noble PW, King TE Jr. Idiopathic interstitial pneumonias.
-In: Mason RJ, Broaddus VC, Martin TR, et al, eds.
+In: Mason RJ, Broaddus VC, Martin TR, et al., eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
 5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 57.
+Philadelphia, Pa.: Elsevier Saunders; 2010:chap 57.